Back & Forth (Aaliyah song): Critical reception

 "Back & Forth" received widespread critical acclaim upon its release.
-Larry Flick from Billboard felt that it was on the course to being a pop and urban smash and praised Aaliyah's vocal styling: "It is worth noting that this newcomer has the vocal charm and range to warm the hearts of punters on her own".
+AllMusic writer Andy Kellman called the song "delightful".
+Oliver VanDervoort from AXS praised the record saying, "The song is another piece of upbeat pop that got stuck in your head after hearing it just once."
+Larry Flick from Billboard magazine felt that it was on the course to being a pop and urban smash and praised Aaliyah's vocal styling: "It is worth noting that this newcomer has the vocal charm and range to warm the hearts of punters on her own".
 According to Georgette Cline from The Boombox, "Moving away from the R&B that speaks of heartbreak and betrayal, Aaliyah's vocals shined on the lead single from her debut LP, 'Age Ain't Nothing But a Number,' as she sang of hitting the dancefloor and getting lost in the DJ's tunes".
 Elena Bergeron from Complex felt that the song was the perfect example of why Aaliyah could play coy with the media regarding her age.
 Bergeron also praised Aaliyah's voice: "Instead of over-emoting like a child singer, Aaliyah's confident in singing about something basic—it's just a song about partying on a Friday night-and that takes an adult's restraint".
 Bill Speed and John Martinucci from the Gavin Report noted: "Don't sleep on this track, Aaliyah's mid-tempo melodic groove will grab you and won't let go."

 Alan Jones from Music Week deemed it "a smooth, summery, soulful jill swing debut", noting "an easy, rolling, almost jazzy style, and a vocal that is not a million miles from Janet Jackson."
 Ralph Tee from the magazine's RM Dance Update said "this young lady pitches her voice somewhere between Mary J. Blige and the lead singer of SWV on a medium-paced swing tune, the melody being in one of those sultry minor keys so typical of contemporary urban R&B".
 James Hamilton called it a "seductively cooing girl's R. Kelly created superb slinky bump n' (groin) grinder".
 Quentin B. Huff from PopMatters felt that the song was "Simple, but effective, and Aaliyah's layered vocals warm the track like a soothing blanket.
 "Back & Forth" integrates seamlessly into any up-tempo dance playlist".
+RPM labeled the song as a "wicked track" that allowed Aaliyah,"to stretch herself within the groove."
 James Hunter from Vibe felt the song was a "leading candidate for the years best single" and that Aaliyah had "one of those "Who's that?" voices".
 In a review for Age Ain't Nothing but a Number, Tonya Pendleton from The Washington Post praised Aaliyah's vocals on the song by saying: "Aaliyah's silken voice caresses the beat, which swings rhythmically through "Back and Forth," one of this summer's street anthems".